 The Key Personnel of Claimant Organisation needs to register individuals from the Claimant Organisation as Claimants to be declared in the duty exemption and/or GST relief permit applications.
 Upon successful registration of the Claimants, the Primary Contact listed in your entity's Customs Account will receive a fax or email notification.

 When submitting the duty and/or GST exemption permit applications, the Declaring Agents are required to declare the registered Claimant’s UEN, organisation, name and code in the relevant fields.

-How to Register Claimants
+Who and How to Register Claimants

 - The Accounting and Corporate Regulatory Authority (ACRA) for the purpose of registering a business entity; or

 - The relevant Issuance Agency of the Unique Entity Number (UEN) for the purpose of applying for a UEN.

 An Authorised Personnel has to be authorised by the Declaring Entity and its Key Personnel to make the Claimant application on behalf of the Declaring Entity.

 The registration will be processed within three working days upon receipt of the full set of supporting documents as stated in the forms.
 The application for registration as well as the continued registration with Customs is subject to the terms and conditions imposed by the Director-General of Singapore Customs.